synw/sqlcool/docs/init.rst

 :queries: *List<String>* queries to run at database creation
 :fromAsset: *String* path to the Sqlite asset file, relative to the documents directory
+:absolutePath: *bool* if `true` the provided path will not be relative to the documents directory and taken as absolute
 :verbose: *bool* ``true`` or ``false``

 The database is created in the documents directory.